 Digital Trends has tested dozens of Uconnect-equipped cars since FCA released the software, and we’ve always been impressed by it.
 We named it the infotainment system of the year in 2015.
 It has evolved considerably since, but it remains a relatively simple and straightforward system to use.
 Clear, easy-to-recognize icons populate the home screen, and some versions of the software let the front passengers move tiles around with a drag-and-drop motion similar to that found on a smartphone.
 The menu bar located on the bottom of the screen also provides the driver with shortcuts to frequently used features, such as the radio, navigation, and climate control features.

-Uconnect’s response time is relatively quick and it’s fast to load, but the screen’s resolution is beginning to look dated in some applications.
+Uconnect’s response time is relatively quick and it’s fast to load.
+Still, the screen’s resolution is beginning to look dated in some applications.
 It remains one of the more user-friendly infotainment systems on the market, though.

 Which cars come with Uconnect?

-Nearly every new car made by a brand operating under the FCA (FCA) umbrella comes with Uconnect.
-The list ranges from a tiny Fiat 500, which is leaving the American market, to the fire-breathing Dodge Challenger Hellcat.
-It also includes the Jeep Wrangler, the Chrysler Pacifica, and the Ram 1500.
-The different screens found in these various cars are equally diverse.
+Nearly every new car from a brand operating under the Fiat-Chrysler Automobiles (FCA) umbrella comes with Uconnect.
+The list ranges from a tiny Fiat 500, which is leaving the American market, to the Dodge Challenger Hellcat.
+The list also includes the Jeep Wrangler, the Chrysler Pacifica, and the Ram 1500.
+The different screens in these various cars are equally diverse.
 The Fiat 500 comes standard with a 5.0-inch screen, while the 500X benefits from a 7.0-inch screen.
 Jeep’s Wrangler also offers a 7.0-inch screen.
-An 8.4-inch screen is available on many Dodge models, including the Challenger, while Ram takes the size crown with the 12-inch screen it makes available on top-end versions of its 1500, 2500, and 3500 pickups.
+An 8.4-inch screen is available on many Dodge models, including the Challenger.
+The Ram, however, takes the size crown with the 12-inch screen that is available on top-end versions of its 1500, 2500, and 3500 pickups.

 How can I keep Uconnect up to date?

 There are two ways to keep Uconnect up to date.
-The first and most basic one requires owners to download the latest version of the software online, transfer the file to a USB stick, and load it onto their car via the USB port.
+The first and most basic one requires a bit of work.
+Owners need to download the latest version of the software online, transfer the file to a USB stick, and load it onto their car via the USB port.
 They’ll need to upload the software by following the directions that appear on the car’s touchscreen.
-Alternatively, vehicles equipped with built-in Uconnect Access or SiriusXM Guardian are able to receive over-the-air software updates.
-Note that the car needs to be located in the United States and within the range of a usable cellular network for the function to work.
-FCA will contact owners via email to let them know that they’re about to receive an over-the-air software update.
+Alternatively, vehicles with built-in Uconnect Access or SiriusXM Guardian can receive over-the-air software updates.
+Note that the car needs to be located in the United States for this option.
+It also needs to be within the range of a usable cellular network for the function to work.
+FCA will contact owners via email to inform them that they’re about to receive an over-the-air software update.

 What if I don’t like Uconnect?